elainefang/artbook/README.md

 Artbook
 =========

 **Artbook** is an online art portfolio application.
+Users can share artwork and photographs, as well as follow other users.
+Images can either be uploaded directly or linked from another site.
 Artbook was developed as a Rails project within the April 2014 Web Development Immersive course at General Assembly.

 Technologies Used
 ----